Trevin07/Trevin07/README.md

 ## 💻 About Me

 Curious and driven data enthusiast with a strong foundation in statistics and data science.
-I love building machine learning models and deploying them in real-world apps using tools like Flask and Tableau.
+I like to keep building useful and imapctful machine learning models and deploy them in real-world apps using tools like Flask and Tableau.
 I aim to use  data and AI to hone my skills which can be applied in the real world.
 ---

 ## 🚀 Recently Worked On